An efficient probabilistic hardware architecture for diffusion-like models: Denoising Thermodynamic Computers

-A practical advantage to our all-transistor RNG is that detailed and proven foundry-provided models can be used to study the effect of manufacturing variations on our circuit design.
+In practice, semiconductor manufacturing is never perfectly precise.
+Each fabrication step introduces small fluctuations in transistor characteristics, producing global shifts across wafers as well as random differences between neighboring devices on the same chip.
+Because these variations can change how fast or efficiently a circuit operates, it is important to verify that our approach remains reliable under realistic fabrication conditions.
+A practical advantage of our all-transistor RNG is that detailed and proven foundry-provided models can be used to study the effect of manufacturing variations on our circuit design.
 In Fig.~\ref{fig:pbit}~(c), we use this process development kit (PDK) to study the speed and energy consumption of our RNG as a function of both systematic inter-wafer skews to the transistor parameters (process corners) and the expected variation within a single chip.
-We find that the RNG works reliably despite these non-idealities, meaning it can readily be scaled to the massive grids required by the DTCA.
+We find that the RNG works reliably despite these non-idealities, meaning it can be readily scaled to the massive grids required by the DTCA.

 The energy estimates given in Fig.~\ref{fig:perf} for the probabilistic computer were constructed using a physical model of an all-transistor Boltzmann machine Gibbs sampler.
 The dominant contributions to this model are captured by the formula